Excited because you wrote your first blog post?

-One of the hardest things new bloggers face is planning their blog posts for the month or the quarter.
+And, one of the hardest things new bloggers face is planning that editorial calendar for the month or the quarter.

-I have several blogs and every day I’m coming up with blog topics in different niches.
+I have several blogs and every day I have to come up with blog topics in different niches.
 But how can you organize your blog post ideas as well as each blog post to ensure you are growing your blog each day?

 As a professional writer for big online brands, I need to make sure that every blog post I write for my clients is optimized for attracting leads.